new-york-united-states-city-skyline

 • Statue of Liberty & Ellis Island

 Some of the most romantic places in New York City can be found in unexpected places – like way up high on an observation deck.
 More romantic scenes and proposals have happened at places like the Top of the Rock Observatory and the Empire State Building than you'd think – just consider movies like An Affair to Remember!
 Head to the stellar Top of the Rock for excellent sweeping views of the city below.
 You could also opt for a trip up the iconic Empire State Building to make your own movie moment.

 If you're not sure which observation deck to choose, check out our post comparing Top of the Rock vs Empire State Building!

-New York City Art Museums
+New York City art museums

-Unconventional Museums
+Unconventional museums

 Love museums, but are looking for something a little outside the box?
-A visit to the Museum of Sex is definitely a must for adventurous adults.
-It features not only an informative history of human sexuality and the way cultures across time and around the globe have perceived the human body, but it also has some really quirky exhibits to enjoy.
+A visit to the Museum of Sex is a must for adventurous adults.
+It features not only an informative history of human sexuality and the way cultures across time and around the globe have perceived the human body, but it also has some quirky exhibits to enjoy.

-The Beauties of Nature
+The beauties of nature

 New York City may seem to be the archetypal urban landscape, but the more you explore, the more you realize that the great outdoors is just as beautiful here as any forest or park.